 Decisions about MCPS services and placements for preschool-age children, ages 3–5, are made through the Individualized Education Program (IEP) team process.
 See the Preschool IEP Road Map for information on this process.
 Parents and guardians are important members of the IEP team and your input is valuable.
 Below are some of the available placements and services:

 Comprehensive Autism Preschool Program (CAPP)

-Preschool Eudcaiton Programs (PEP)
+Preschool Education Programs (PEP)

-Not all components of PEP programs are at each PEP site.
+MCPS offers several different PEP classes and services, listed below.
+Not all types of PEP classes are located at every PEP site.
 Whenever possible, PEP is located in a school with another prekindergarten program, such as Head Start or on-site child care center so children can participate in some learning activities with peers who do not have disabilities.
-Some PEP classes are located in a specialized school for children and teens with disabilities, such as the Stephen Knolls School.For a directory of locations for each program, download MCPS Programs and Services Locations for Special Education Students, 2017-18
+Some PEP classes are located in a specialized school for children with disabilities, such as the Stephen Knolls School.
+Some medically fragile students may receive services at home until they are medically cleared to attend school.

 PEP Itinerant Services

 Itinerant services are available for children who do not require a comprehensive classroom program to meet their special education needs.
 A special education teacher provides direct services or consults with staff who work with the student in community-based childcare centers, preschools, and public prekindergarten classes.
 Related services such as speech, occupational therapy, or physical therapy may be provided in the community school or at the local public school.